NISYSLAB/Emory-BMI-GSoC/README.md

 **Required Skills:** C++, Linux/POSIX for real-time computations, Raspberry Pi, and Python

 **Code Challenge:** Prior experience in Python and C++ must be demonstrated.
 Also, a patched real-time Linux platform, which has concore running on it, must be demonstrated.
-Running concore on Raspberry Pi could be a small test for someone who has access to a Rapberry Pi, although we have not run that yet.
+Running concore on Raspberry Pi could be a small test for someone who has access to a Rapberry Pi.

 **Source Code:**  https://github.com/ControlCore-Project/concore